 Education: Bachelor’s Degree in Engineering, Construction Management, Architecture, or related field (required)

-The Part-Time Project Estimator is responsible for preparing accurate and detailed cost estimates for a large-scale structural improvement and facility upgrade project.
+The Part-Time Cost Control / Estimator is responsible for preparing accurate and detailed cost estimates for a large-scale structural improvement and facility upgrade project.

 This role involves analyzing project drawings, specifications, materials, labor, subcontractor quotes, and timelines to produce reliable cost evaluations.
-The Estimator will collaborate closely with the Project Manager, Project Engineers, Master Scheduler, and procurement teams to ensure cost estimates align with the project’s scope and budget requirements.
+The Cost Control / Estimator will collaborate closely with the Project Manager, Project Engineers, Master Scheduler, and procurement teams to ensure cost estimates align with the project’s scope and budget requirements.

 Because this is a part-time role, work hours will be adjusted based on project estimating needs, deliverable deadlines, and phases of construction.